slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'Life shrinks or expands in proportion to one’s courage.' -- Anaïs Nin*

-Hero and coward feel the same fear but their answers to it are different.
+Heros and cowards feel the same fear but their answers are different.
 Courage implies low reverence.

 > *'Evil will prevail if good men stand back and do nothing.' -- Edmund Burke*